manojkchand/ManuCommerce/README.md

 This project is dedictaed the the Chand Kings of Himalays (More details in below link) https://en.wikipedia.org/wiki/Chand_kings

-Chand is hindi word means Moon in english so we support Nasa Artemis mission which we reland human on Moon (More details in below link) https://en.wikipedia.org/wiki/Artemis_1
+Chand is hindi word means Moon in english so we support Nasa Artemis mission which will reland humans on Moon (More details in below link) https://en.wikipedia.org/wiki/Artemis_1